jrosen48/utk-homepage/content/post/2021-03-13-what-administrators-and-educators-should-consider-considering-when-posting-from-institutional-facebook-accounts/index.md

 - We estimated that there are between 15.2 and 20.3 million photos of students shared by schools and districts
 - We estimated that there are between approximately 150,000 and 1.15 million photos of students shared in ways that make it easy to identify them (by connecting their name with their face in the photo)
+- These are strictly public posts; anyone (even without a Facebook account) can access them; these photos on schools' and districts' pages may represent the largest public collection of identifiable images of students/minors/children in the United States

+Yikes is the response.

 I was so ... taken aback by the findings that I jotted down some thoughts at the same time that Macy was submitting the proposal.
 These are for an audience of administrators/educational